chandan0531/Sudoku/README.md

 The user send in an array representing an unsolved Sudoku puzzle and they would get responds with the solved puzzle.

+## Problems statement

+The goal of sudoku is to fill in a 9x9 grid with digits so that each column, row, and 3x3 section contain the numbers between 1 to 9.
+At the beginning of the game, 9x9 grid will have some of the squares filled in.
+Use logic to fill in the missing digits and complete the grid.

+Constraints:
+- Any row cannot contain more than one of the same number from 1 to 9
+- Any column cannot contain more than one of the same number from 1 to 9
+- Any 3x3 grid cannot contain more than one of the same number from 1 to 9

 ## API use for below functions
 - User can send the unsolved sudoku puzzle